particle-iot/docs/src/content/hardware/b-series-som/som-first-board.md

 ### Version history

+#### 2024-01-22 (v3)

+- M.2 pin 40 should be D3 and M.2 pin 42 should be D2.
+These were reversed previously, however
+this sample board does not use the pins.

 #### 2020-03-30 (v2)

 - Changed R8 from 158K to 150K to change 3V7 to 3V8.
 The voltage increase to 3.875V adds an extra safety margin for some modem modules.